wilfried973/algosup-github-workshop/README.md

 _let's the fun begin._ For this workshop we will use the Lua version of the HARFANG 3D engine to practice the usage of Git bash/Git VS Code.

-* Download the Lua release of HARFANG 3D for Windows64 from here: [HG 3.2.7 Releases](https://github.com/harfang3d/harfang3d/releases)
-* Deploy the binaries of Lua into a new directory of your local repository.
-A `bin/` directory should be fine.
 * Download the HARFANG tutorials from [here](https://github.com/harfang3d/tutorials-hg2) (as a zip file)
 * Find the tutorial named `game_mouse_flight.lua`
+* Copy this Lua script into your local repository (at the root of the directory)
-* Git add the new file
+* Git add this new file
 * Git commit
+  * A comment is mandatory
 * Git push

+## Step 5

+* Download the Lua release of HARFANG 3D for Windows64 from here: [HG 3.2.7 Releases](https://github.com/harfang3d/harfang3d/releases)
+* Deploy the binaries of Lua into a new directory of your local repository.
+A `bin/` directory should be fine
 * Copy the `resources` directory from the tutorials into your local repository
+* Git add theses new folders and files.
+Commit, comment, push.

+## Step 6

+* Create a new .bat file to compile the `resources` using HARFANG's `assetc` command line (something like `assetc.exe ressources`)
+* Test the .bat file
+* Git add, commit, comment, push
+* Create a new .bat file to run the `game_mouse_flight.lua` script (something like `lua.exe game_mouse_flight.lua`)
+* Test the .bat file, the Lua program should run and open a window
+* Git add, commit, comment, push